LRydin/KramersMoyal/README.md

 A Jupyter notebook with this example can be found [here](/examples/kmc.ipynb)

 ## The theory
-Take for example the well documented one-dimension Ornstein–Uhlenbeck process, also known as Va&#353;&#237;&#269;ek process, see [here](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
+Take, for example, the well-documented one-dimension Ornstein–Uhlenbeck process, also known as Va&#353;&#237;&#269;ek process, see [here](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
 This process is governed by two main parameters: the mean-reverting parameter &theta; and the diffusion parameter &sigma;

 <img src="/other/OU_eq.png" title="Ornstein–Uhlenbeck process" height="25"/>

 which can be solved in various ways.
 For our purposes, recall that the drift coefficient, i.e., the first-order Kramers–Moyal coefficient, is given by ![](/other/inline_KM_1.png) and the second-order Kramers–Moyal coefficient is ![](/other/inline_KM_2.png), i.e., the diffusion.

 Generate an exemplary Ornstein–Uhlenbeck process with your favourite integrator, e.g., the [Euler–Maruyama](https://en.wikipedia.org/wiki/Euler%E2%80%93Maruyama_method) or with a more powerful tool from [`JiTCSDE`](https://github.com/neurophysik/jitcsde) found on GitHub.
-For this example let's take &theta;=.3 and &sigma;=.1, over a total time of 500 units, with a sampling of 1000 Hertz, and from the generated data series retrieve the two parameters, the drift &theta; and diffusion &sigma;.
+For this example let's take &theta;=.3 and &sigma;=.1, over a total time of 500 units, with a sampling of 1000 Hertz, and from the generated data series retrieve the two parameters, the drift -&theta;y(t) and diffusion &sigma;.

 ## Integrating an Ornstein–Uhlenbeck process
 Here is a short code on generating a Ornstein–Uhlenbeck stochastic trajectory with a simple Euler–Maruyama integration method